Alchemist77/ACGAN_Tactile_sensor_data_Classifier/README.md

 It is the extendtion of this work, https://github.com/philipmaus/Tactile_Object_Classification

 It is an object classification task with tactile sensor data.
-We converted from the sensor data to the image data for using ACGAN.
+We converted from the sensor data to the image data for using ACGAN [2].

 The data, collected by a Domestic robot(Doro)[1] with three Optoforce sensors attached on the fingers, has 15 features.